robosoft-ai/SMACC/README.md

  *  ***Powered by ROS:*** SMACC has been developed specifically to work with ROS.
 It is a c++ ros package that can be imported from any end-user application package.
  *   ***C++ language:*** ROS lacked the existence of a library to develop task-level state machine in c++.
 Many libraries in robotics are developed in c++ so that this may help during the integration of different libraries.
 In industrial development context are sometimes prefered the usage of c++ over Python, so that this tool may be a good choice.
  *  ***Static State Machine Checking:*** SMACC inherits this from the statechart library.
 This helps the developer to check the consistence of the state machine in compile time (instead of runtime).
 In other words, it helps you to check if your state machine is well written.
- * ***Dynamically extensible funcionality:*** SMACC uses rosplugins to provide rich action clients that can be dinamically imported at runtime and stored in the local machine.
+ * ***Dynamically extensible funcionality:*** SMACC uses rosplugins to create SMACC Components that can be dinamically imported at runtime and stored in the local machine.
 This enables the SMACC application extend or improve the runtime behavior of the system.
 You can just replace some plugin components and keeping the original SMACC application without needing to recompile.

 ## Cannonical SMACC applications
 The cannonical SMACC applications are mobile robots (that may optionally have manipulators) that have to navigate around the environment and use some of the onboard tools.
 One example could be the PR2 Robot working in a factory navigating to some shelves with parcels, fetching them, and then navigating to some delivery point.
 Other example would include vaccum cleaners or mobile robots that must perform a systematic navigation on the ground executing some tool, in order to do that, SMACC provide some navigation planners that can help on this task (see more on section ROS Integration).